IBM/merlin-docs/docs/guides/platform/Install_MERLIN_Online.md

         * Set Update Channel to v1.0.
         * Set Approval Strategy to Automatic.
 ```
-- Click Install and wait for the AI Manager operator to install.
+- Click Install and wait for the Merlin operator to install.
 - Verify that the Merlin operator is successfully installed.
 - Navigate to Operators > Installed Operators, and select the project from the Projects dropdown.
 IBM i Modernization Engine for Lifecycle Integration and its dependant operator in the project are listed with a status of Succeeded.